- UFC still leads all MMA promotions in the world.

 There is no doubt that MMA’s popularity is now catching up with boxing’s fame in combat sports.
 The UFC has spearheaded this meteoric rise in the past decade as its viewership has steadily increased.
 A good indicator of this is the Pay-Per-View numbers that the Las Vegas-based promotion generates from every major event.

-Another good gauge of this rapid ascent is how fight fans have flocked to online sportsbooks to place their UFC odds.
+Another good gauge of this rapid ascent is how fight fans have flocked to live betting to place their bets.
 But how many viewers actually watch the UFC?
 Let’s find out below.

 How Many Viewers Watch UFC?